pjanx/logdiag/README.md

  - CMake &gt;= 2.6

-## Installation on Unix-like systems
+## Installation from sources on Unix-like systems

-First check that you have all the required dependencies installed.
+First check that you have all the required dependencies installed, including
+all development packages, if your distribution provides them.

 Reserve a directory for an out-of-source build:
     $ mkdir build